rFronteddu/java-data-structures-and-algorithms/README.md

 # java-data-structures-and-algorithms
 ## Intro
-The information and code on this repository is based on what I studied on the book introduction to Algorithms (Third Edition) by Cormen et. all. and by content provided by the udemy course Data Structures and Algorithms: Deep Dive Using Java.
+The information and code on this repository are based on what I studied in the book Introduction to Algorithms (Third Edition) by Cormen et. all. and by content provided by the Udemy course Data Structures and Algorithms: Deep Dive Using Java.

 ### What is a data structure
 A data structure is used to organize and store data.
 Each has strengths and weaknesses.